tuberry/light-dict/README.md

 # Light Dict

-Lightweight extension for instant action to primary selection, especially optimized for Dictionary lookup.
+Lightweight extension for on-the-fly manipulation to primary selections, especially optimized for Dictionary lookups.

 >L, you know what?
 The Shinigami only eats apples. —— *Light Yagami*<br>
 [![license]](/LICENSE)